Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 Xolair is used for:

 Treating moderate to severe persistent asthma in certain patients who have had a positive allergy skin test and whose symptoms are not controlled by inhaled corticosteroids.
+It is also used to treat a certain type of chronic hives called chronic idiopathic urticaria (CIU).

 Do NOT use Xolair if: